lsst/throughputs/atmos/README.md

 # v1.0 atmospheres from David Burke, MODTRAN, March 1, 2010.

 The files here without _aerosol do NOT contain aerosols.
-The files ending with _aerosol.dat do include aerosols.
+The files ending with _aerosol.dat do include aerosols, added using the python script  lsst-pst/syseng_throughputs/python/addAerosols.py.

 The atmospheres here were produced with MODTRAN by David Burke to conform to typical conditions expected at LSST's site at Cerro Pachon.